orsenthil/senthil.learntosolveit.com/posts/2018/12/09/my-model.rst

 .. description:
 .. type: text

 I was thinking about this model while I was introspecting.
-I decided to capture it, so that I can revisit, to recollect and reinforce this idea.
+I decided to capture it, so that I can revisit to recollect and reinforce this idea.

 .. image::  https://dl.dropbox.com/s/xkajrkz93qymip2/Screenshot%202018-12-09%2007.57.59.png?dl=0